ParaCoToUl/noarr-structures/docs/Glossary.md

 ### `^` (operator)

 The `^` operator can be used to compose [structures](#structure) and [proto-structures](#proto-structure) into larger (proto-)structures.
-It was chosen for its visual similarity with a common symbol for exponentiation.
+It was chosen for its visual similarity with a common symbol for exponentiation (which in turn was chosen for its meaning in type theory, where `T ^ n` means `n`-element array of `T`).

 ### `|` (operator)